-A few days later, Tejas took a class trip to a bouncy house, spending several hours climbing, jumping, and putting his knees through their paces.
-The swelling wasn’t any better—but it also wasn’t any worse.
-And that struck Rebecca as odd: “I just felt like if it was an injury, his knee should have been way worse after all that exercise,” she says.
+A few days later, Tejas took a class trip to a bouncy house, spending several hours climbing, jumping, and putting his knees to the test.
+The swelling remained.
+“I just felt like if it was an injury, his knee should have been way worse after all that exercise,” she says.
 “That’s when instinct told me something was really wrong.”

 Rebecca remembers the doctor’s demeanor the next morning as she examined Tejas’ knee.
 “Her face seemed very worried,” she says.
 “She was very quiet, and she was feeling the swollen part on his knee with her eyes closed.
 She was concentrating harder than I’ve ever seen her.”
-A couple hours passed as they waited for X-ray results, and when 4 p.m. hit, the doc’s shaky voice over the phone revealed all: “I have shown his X-ray to every single person that I know, and every single person has the same answer: This is a solid mass inside your child’s bone.”
+A couple hours passed as they waited for X-ray results.
+When 4:00 p.m. hit, the doctor’s shaky voice over the phone revealed all, “I have shown his X-ray to every single person that I know, and every single person has the same answer: There is a solid mass inside your child’s bone.”

-The doctor’s directions were clear and urgent: Rebecca and Tejas needed to immediately go for a direct admittance to Dell Children’s Hospital, where a team was waiting for their arrival.
-Fourth floor.
-Pediatric oncology and hematology wing.
+The doctor’s directions were clear and urgent: Rebecca and Tejas needed to be admitted to Dell Children’s Hospital immediately, where a team was waiting for their arrival.
+They were one the Fourth floor, Pediatric oncology and hematology wing.
 “I knew they were going to want me to cut my son’s leg off,” Rebecca says.
 “All I kept thinking about was that leg.”

 Traffic to the hospital was especially bad that day, and the hour-and-a-half trip didn’t ease Rebecca’s nerves.
 But she couldn’t lose her cool—not in front of Tejas.
 “My kids are so sensitive to my disposition and how I’m acting that they’ll get upset if they see mom lose it,” she says.